 Keith L. Brownlie, CPA

-Gregg Lapointe has been a director since March 2009.
-Mr. Lapointe is currently CEO of Cerium Pharmaceuticals, Inc. and serves on the Board of Directors of SciClone Pharmaceuticals, Inc., Cambrooke Therapeutics, Inc. and S1 Biopharma, Inc., and the Board of Trustees of the Keck Graduate Institute of Applied Life Sciences.
-He has previously served on the Board of Directors of the Pharmaceuticals Research and Manufacturers of America (PhRMA) and Questcor Pharmaceuticals, Inc., and has been a member of the Corporate Council of NORD for several years.
-He previously served in varying roles for Sigma-Tau Pharmaceuticals, Inc., a private biopharmaceutical company, from September 2001 through February 2012, including Chief Operating Officer from November 2003 to April 2008 and Chief Executive Officer from April 2008 to February 2012.
-From May 1996 to August 2001, he served as Vice President of Operations and Vice President, Controller of AstenJohnson, Inc. (formerly JWI Inc.).
+Gregg A. Lapointe has been a director since March 2009.
+Mr. Lapointe is currently CEO of Cerium Pharmaceuticals, Inc. and serves on the Board of Directors of Rigel Pharmaceuticals, Inc. and Cytori Therapeutics, Inc. He has previously served on the Board of Directors of the Pharmaceuticals Research and Manufacturers of America (PhRMA), Raptor Pharmaceuticals, Inc., and Questcor Pharmaceuticals, Inc. He previously served in varying roles for Sigma-Tau Pharmaceuticals, Inc., a private biopharmaceutical company, from September 2001 through February 2012, including Chief Operating Officer from November 2003 to April 2008 and Chief Executive Officer from April 2008 to February 2012.
+From May, 1996 to August 2001, he served as Vice President of Operations and Vice President, Controller of AstenJohnson, Inc. (formerly JWI Inc.).
 Prior to that, Mr. Lapointe spent several years in the Canadian medical products industry in both distribution and manufacturing.
-Mr. Lapointe began his career at Price Waterhouse World Firm.
+Mr. Lapointe began his career at Price Waterhouse.
 Mr. Lapointe received his B.A. degree in Commerce from Concordia University in Montreal, Canada, a graduate diploma in Accountancy from McGill University and his M.B.A. degree from Duke University.
 He is a C.P.A. in the state of Illinois.
-Mr. Lapointe was selected to serve as a member of our Board of Directors because of his significant experience in the areas of global strategic planning and implementation, business development, corporate finance, and acquisitions, and his experience as an executive officer and board member in the pharmaceutical and medical products industries.

 Robert J. Rubin, MD

-Robert J. Rubin has been a member of the Board of Directors since October 2009.
-Dr. Rubin has been a clinical professor of medicine at Georgetown University since 1995.
+Robert J. Rubin has been a director since October 2009.
+Dr. Rubin was a clinical professor of medicine at Georgetown University from 1995 until 2012 when he was appointed a Distinguished Professor of Medicine.
 From 1987 to 2001, he was president of the Lewin Group (purchased by Quintiles Transnational Corp. in 1996), an international health policy and management consulting firm.
-Dr. Rubin served as Medical Director of ValueRx, a pharmaceutical benefits company from 1994 to 1996.
-He served as President of Lewin-VHI, a healthcare consulting company from 1992 to 1996 and from 1987 to 1992, and was President of Lewin-ICF.
-From 1984 to 1987, he was a principal of ICF, Inc., a healthcare consulting company.
-Dr. Rubin served as the Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services and as an Assistant Surgeon General in the United States Public Health Service from 1981 to 1984.
-Dr. Rubin has served on the Board of CardioNet, Inc. since 2007.
+From 1994 to 1996, Dr. Rubin served as Medical Director of ValueRx, a pharmaceutical benefits company.
+From 1992 to 1996, Dr. Rubin served as President of Lewin-VHI, a health care consulting company.
+From 1987 to 1992, he served as President of Lewin-ICF, a health care consulting company.
+From 1984 to 1987, Dr. Rubin served as a principal of ICF, Inc., a health care consulting company.
+From 1981 to 1984, Dr. Rubin served as the Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services and as an Assistant Surgeon General in the United States Public Health Service.
+Dr. Rubin has served on the Board of BioTelemetry, Inc. (formerly known as CardioNet, Inc.) since 2007.
 He is a board certified nephrologist and internist.
-He received an undergraduate degree in Political Science from Williams College and his medical degree from Cornell University Medical College.
+Dr. Rubin received an undergraduate degree in Political Science from Williams College and his medical degree from Cornell University Medical College.

-Jerome Zeldis has been a director since June 22, 2011.
-Dr. Zeldis is currently Chief Executive Officer of Celgene Global Health and Chief Medical Officer of Celgene Corporation, a publicly traded, fully integrated biopharmaceutical company, where he has been employed since 1997.
+Jerome B. Zeldis has been a director since June 2011.
+Dr. Zeldis is currently Chief Medical Officer and President of Clinical Development of Sorrento Therapeutics, Inc. Previously, Dr. Zeldis was Chief Executive Officer of Celgene Global Health and Chief Medical Officer of Celgene Corporation.
+He was employed by Celgene from 1997 to 2016.
 From September 1994 to February 1997, Dr. Zeldis worked at Sandoz Research Institute and the Janssen Research Institute in both clinical research and medical development.
-He has been a board member of several biotechnology companies and is currently on the boards of the NJ Chapter of the Arthritis Foundation, and the Castleman’s Disease Organization.
-Additionally, he has served as Assistant Professor of Medicine at the Harvard Medical School (from July 1987 to September 1988), Associate Professor of Medicine at University of California, Davis from (September 1988 to September 1994), Clinical Associate Professor of Medicine at Cornell Medical School (January 1995 to December 2003) and Professor of Clinical Medicine at the Robert Wood Johnson Medical School (July 1998 to June 2010).
-Dr. Zeldis received a BA and an MS from Brown University, and an M Phil, an MD, and a PhD in Molecular Biophysics and Biochemistry from Yale University.
+He currently serves as Chairman of the board of Alliqua, Inc., and Trek Therapeutics, PBC, Vice Chairman of the board of MetaStat, Inc. and serves on the boards of Kalytera Therapeutics, Inc., BioSig Technologies, Inc., PTC Therapeutics, Inc., and AIT Therapeutics, Inc. Dr. Zeldis served as Assistant Professor of Medicine at the Harvard Medical School (from July 1987 to September 1988), Associate Professor of Medicine at University of California, Davis from (September 1988 to September 1994), Clinical Associate Professor of Medicine at Cornell Medical School (January 1995 to December 2003) and Professor of Clinical Medicine at the Robert Wood Johnson Medical School (July 1998 to June 2010).
+Dr. Zeldis received a BA and an MS from Brown University, and an MD, and a PhD in Molecular Biophysics and Biochemistry from Yale University.
 Dr. Zeldis trained in Internal Medicine at the UCLA Center for the Health Sciences and in Gastroenterology at the Massachusetts General Hospital and Harvard Medical School.
 He has published 116 peer reviewed articles and 24 reviews, book chapters, and editorials.